glaucocustodio/angular-initial-value/README.md

 # Angular Initial Value

-A simple AngularJS directive to set ng-model (and consequently field value) based on form fields attributes.
+A tiny AngularJS directive to set ng-model (and consequently field value) based on form fields attributes.

 ## Usage